myllynen/ansible-packer/README.md

 behind on the build host by earlier builds.
 Using `-e use_force=true` adds the `-force` parameter to the Packer command line.

-NB.
-CentOS/RHEL 7 fails to boot if initramfs is updated during build.

 ## See Also

 See also